We solve the main questions related to taxes in Spain

 - Deduction of 15% on the amounts for the purchase of the main residence, acquired before 01/01/2013.

-- In addition, the Comunidad Valenciana has a further deduction of 20% on the amount paid in rental housing with the limit of 700€ when the tenancy contract is registered with the Comunidad Valenciana.
+- In addition, the Comunidad Valenciana has a further deduction of 20% on the amount paid in rental housing with the limit of 700€ if the tenant is 35 years of age or younger.

 - Double Taxation